 Whether as a result of the Sun King’s edict or an increased focus on hygiene, the soap became even more desirable, and production facilities expanded from Marseille to the nearby cities of Toulon and Salon de Provence.
 The industry reached its peak in 1913 when the production of Savon de Marseille was 180,000 tons/year.
 Today, there are only a handful of traditional soap manufacturers remaining in Provence.
 However, they have formed an organization focused continue the traditions associated with the label.
 Here is the shortlist:

 - Marius Fabre, in Salon (established in 1900)

 - Savonnerie Marseillaise de la Licorne

 - Le Fer à Cheval (establisd in 1856)

 The current focus on eco-friendly products has brought Marseille soap back into fashion as it continues to offer excellent cleaning and moisturizing properties.
-The soap is remains handcrafted, and only the cubes produced by following the ancient rules are stamped on all six sides with the name of the manufacturer, the weight and percentage of oil.
+The soap remains handcrafted, and only the cubes produced by following the ancient rules are stamped on all six sides with the manufacturer’s name, the weight and the percentage of oil.

 Note: Buyer beware.
 There are many copycat products in stores and market stalls – check the ingredients.